Government Street – 1400 Block

 This building was built in 1910-11 by architect Henry Sandham Griffith for the Westholme Lumber Company.
 According to the original building permit, issued by the City of Victoria in April 1910, the building was originally designed as stores and offices space with an estimated construction cost of $40,000.
 It opened as the Hotel Westholme, which featured stores on the main level with hotel rooms on the upper floors.

-For most of its history it has been a hotel, operating under various names, with space on the main floor rented to stores.
+For most of its history it has been a hotel, operating under various names, with space on the main floor rented to retails stores and other businesses.

 Under the Plaza Hotel, the stores on the street level have been removed and replaced with a bar and nighclub operated by the hotel.

-The building is currently for sale and there are proposals to convert it into residential strata units.
+The building was sold for$5,200,000 on 15 September 2016 and there are proposals to convert it into residential strata units.

 Would you like to leave a comment or question about anything on this page?